akbar-amin/research/DGM/README.md

 ## Deep Galerkin Method (DGM)
-Pseudo-implementations of the DGM Neural Network in TensorFlow and PyTorch.
+Pseudo-implementations of the DGM Neural Network in PyTorch and Tensorflow (the PyTorch version is much more polished and legitimate).

 TODO: Finish write-up